APO-SRE/cisco-hybrid-ai-ml-azure-local/deployment/azure_local_deployment_guide.md

 **b.
 Mount Installation Media**

-- Mount the Windows Server or Azure Stack HCI ISO using virtual media in CIMC.
+- Mount the Windows Server or Azure Local ISO using virtual media in CIMC.

 **c.
 Install the Operating System**

 - Boot from the mounted ISO and follow the installation prompts.
-- Choose **Windows Server 2022 Datacenter** or **Azure Stack HCI** as the edition.
+- Choose **Windows Server 2022 Datacenter** or **Azure Local** as the edition.
 - Partition disks as needed.

 **d.
 Configure Initial Settings**